Scotland Break - Edinburgh Military Tattoo, August 2001

 everything Scottish here; tartan clothing, pictures, food stuffs, toys;

-you name it, they sold it and Belinda bought it!
-If anyone knows
+you name it, they sold it and people bought it!
+Bit of a tourist

-of a cure for 'Giftshopitas', please let us know!
+trap really, if anyone knows of a cure for 'Giftshopitas', please let

 |